 The law of segregation is the most important law of Mendelian inheritance.
 It states that alleles for each gene are segregated (separated) during gamete formation and end up in different gametes.
 This segregation is random and independent of the segregation of other genes.

-See also What are tibetan mastiff traits?
+See also What are juno goddess personality traits?

 The law of independent assortment is also a key law of Mendelian inheritance.
 It states that the alleles of different genes are sorted independently of one another during gamete formation.
 This means that the alleles of one gene do not affect the alleles of another gene.